TernaryFortress/Security-Checklist/Linux/Scripts/README.md

 ## Known Issues

-[_] - When using Firefox, attempting to upload files via the browser's File Explorer often does not work.
+- [ ] - When using Firefox, attempting to upload files via the browser's File Explorer often does not work.
 Drag files into the browser to upload for now.

-[_] - Disabling TrackerMiner (Ubuntu's File Indexer) causes the indexer to crash when opening a directory for the first time.

-[_] - Related, the indexer currently makes it slow to load new system file explorer windows.
-Investigating.
+- [x] - Latency on file-manager actions: This *should* be fixed automatically, but for some reason the script doesn't always connect.
+Run "systemctl --user mask --now xdg-desktop-portal" and, if that still fails, "systemctl --user mask --now xdg-desktop-portal-gnome"